hzqst/MetaHookSv/README.md

 4. Screen Space Ambient Occlusion (SSAO) using horizon-based ambient occlusion (HBAO). the implementation is taken from nvidia.

+5. MultiSampling Anti-Aliasing (MSAA)

+#### Launch Parameters / Commmandline Parameters

+-nofbo : disable FrameBufferObject rendering. add it if you caught some rendering error.

+-nomsaa : disable MultiSampling Anti-Aliasing (MSAA).

+-nohdr : disable High-Dynamic-Range (HDR).

+-directblit : force to blit the FrameBufferObject to screen.

+-nodirectblit : force to render backbuffer as a textured quad to screen.

+-hdrcolor 8/16/32 : set the HDR internal framebufferobject/texture color.

+-msaa 4/8/16 : set the sample count of MSAA.

+-water_texture_size : set the maximum texture size for water reflect/refract view rendering.

 #### Console Vars

 r_hdr 1 / 0 : to enable / disable HDR(high-dynamic-range) post-processor.

+r_hdr_blurwidth : to control the intensity of blur for HDR.

+r_hdr_exposure : to control the intensity of exposure for HDR.

+r_hdr_darkness : to control the darkness for HDR.

+r_hdr_adaptation : to control the dark / bright adaptation speed for HDR.

 r_water 1 / 0 : to enable / disable water reflection and refraction.